 DAY TO DAY ITINERARY

 Individual arrival by plane to Split airport, which is about 3mi./ 5 km away from the harbor of Trogir.
-After check in on the motor yacht between 2 and 2:30 pm the first cruise starts about 3 pm from Trogir to Brac Island.
-Overnight stay in the sedate harbour of Milna.
+After check in on the motor yacht between 2 and 2:30 pm the first cruise starts about 3 pm from Trogir to Solta Island.
+Overnight stay in the sedate harbour of Stomorska.

 Today’s tour leads us along the almost traffic free pass road through nicely set small villages to the islands capital, Hvar, where we visit the magnificent Renaissance Square and enjoy the view from the Spanish Fortress, situated high above the city.
 After today’s tour the boat takes us to the Island of Korčula.
 Overnight stay in Vela Luka.